mhgue/net_ntfy/README.md

 # Notifications on mobile phone if connectivity of hosts changes using python and ntfy
-Network Notify (*net_ntfy*) is a python script monitoring a list of hosts by ssh connection or by TCP port scan (further methods in future versions).
+Network Notify (*net_ntfy*) is a python script monitoring
+* a list of hosts by ssh connection or
+* a list of hosts by TCP port scan or
+* a list of networks by ARP scan.
 If one of the hosts connectivity state is changing, a message is send to a mobile phone by [ntfy](https://ntfy.sh/) channel.
 This script is a small and easy way to get notified if things change in your network.

 As a python script it may run anywhere, but as a linux user I have not tested other platforms.
+If using ARP scan, that will need `root` privileges, together with SSH of a different user, there will be some very linux depending commands used.

 ## Function